8 Limitations of Google Analytics 4 and How to Overcome Them

 Google Analytics 4 is a fantastic tool for measuring your website performance, but when it comes to deeper measurement, it doesn’t provide the depth of insights required to truly measure the effectiveness of marketing activities.

-Some of its limitations include:
+Some of the most common limitations include:

 💡 Pro Tip